Menstruation Station

 Payment and Shipping Information

-For each item, we indicate a recommended contribution amount based on the actual costs and the work invested in its creation.
+For each item, we indicate a recommended contribution amount based on actual costs and the work invested in its creation.
 The stated amount always includes shipping.

-• Cash – by prior agreement when collecting in person
+• Cash – by prior agreement when collecting in person.

-• Bank transfer – with the note “DONATION” and the name of the item
+• Bank transfer – with the note “DONATION” and the name of the item.

 • After completing the payment, please send us an email at spolka@spolka.cc with the address to which the selected item should be sent.

-Bank Details
+Bank details

 • Fio banka, a.s.
-IBAN: SK31 8330 0000 0027 0100 2462 SWIFT (BIC): FIOZSKBAXXX
+IBAN: SK31 8330 0000 0027 0100 2462

 • SWIFT (BIC): FIOZSKBAXXX

-• Spolka o.z. is not a VAT payer.
+• Spolka o.z. is not a VAT payer

 Shipping and Personal Collection